foam-framework/foam/tutorial/todo/4-dao.md

 The result is a DAO which ultimately uses `LocalStorage`, but is fully cached in memory, and automatically sets `id` on any newly inserted objects to the next unused value.

+Instead of specifying the `model` for our `BrowserController` and letting it make up a DAO, we're instead supplying the DAO directly as `BrowserController.data`.

 ## Next